Q: What do I need to know about education at AALL 2020?

-- The standard program length for the conference will be one hour, so think about the best way to deliver the content of your program in that time frame.
+- The standard program length for the conference is hour, so think about the best way to deliver the content of your program in that time frame.
 (There is also the option to propose longer length deep dive programs [2.5 hours] and preconference workshops, which can range from half a day up to two days in length.)

 - Identify speakers who are the best individuals to present and/or lead discussions on the issue.
 If your subject matter expert is not necessarily a dynamic presenter, pair him/her with an energetic moderator who can keep the session moving.

 - Carefully consider the number of speakers you want on the program.
 Having more than three speakers on a one-hour program is strongly discouraged.